The most difficult part of being a first-time entrepreneur who has just quit a job is to get out of the “employee” mould.

 Sooner or later market will accept you.

-You end up missing your salaries.
-You end up missing the office rent.
+If it’s a financial loss – You end up missing your salaries, office rent.
 Worse, you might not get paid yourself for months.

 Entrepreneurs are the responsible one.
 You might be the most responsible employee in your company but in this job, you are responsible for a lot of things which do not come under your “KRA”.

-The job responsibilities are way beyond your imagination.
+The job responsibilities you will be expected to handle will be way beyond your imagination.

 How well do you understand your taxation structure?
 How do you hire employees without an HR?